vwkd/kit/documentation/docs/03-loading.md

 title: Loading
 ---

-The `load` function runs before a component is rendered.
+The `load` function in a component runs before the component is rendered.
 It can be used to initialise the component by preloading data using `fetch` that is always ready when the component is rendered.

 It can be exported from the `<script context="module">` in [page](#routing-pages) and [layout](#layouts) components.
 Note child components imported by a page or layout compopnent don't have a `load` function.

-Our example blog page `/src/blog/[slug].svelte` might contain a `load` function that fetches from our endpoint (or any API).
+Our example blog page `/src/blog/[slug].svelte` might contain a `load` function that fetches from our endpoint (or any API) like this...

 ```html
 <script context="module">